-Taido Core starting times in autumn 2018 are:
+Taido Core starting times in summer 2019 are:

 If you're not able to attend to these starting sessions, but you would like to come to try taido, please let us know!

 The Taido Core course fee is 52 euros for students and 102 euros for others (incl. the membership fee of Yliopiston Taido and training until the end of August 2019).
-You also need to buy a license and insurance (if you need one): for the people starting Taido Core in the autumn 2018 semester the lisence for adults (Aikuisten lisenssi) 23 eur and the insurance for training (Harrastajavakuutus) 56 eur (if you do not have your own insurance that covers martial arts related injuries) are the best options, which are both valid until end of July 2019.
+You also need to buy a license and insurance (if you need one): for the people starting Taido Core in the summer 2019 semester the course lisence (Kurssilisenssi) 13 eur and the course insurance for training (Kurssivakuutus) 27 eur (if you do not have your own insurance that covers martial arts related injuries) are the best options, which are both valid until end of July 2019, when the lisence semester changes.
 All the payments are managed through the Suomisport webservice.
 It's unfortunately in Finnish only at the moment, but ask for help if needed!

 Training schedule (in Finnish)